 For Anna Heringer, architecture is a tool to improve lives.
 As an architect and honorary professor of the UNESCO Chair of Earthen Architecture, Building Cultures, and Sustainable Development, she is focusing on the use of natural building materials.
 Together with Martin Rauch, she has developed the method of Clay Storming, which she teaches at universities around the world and for which she has received numerous honors.
 Over J-Term, Heringer introduced a group of GSD students to the Clay Storming method and her unique approach to designing humane and sustainable spaces.

 During the week-long workshop, students worked in small teams to practice Heringer's method of 3D sketching on clay models.
-Along the way, they discussed the essence of architecture, explored design based on material understanding, and learned how to get from small scale clay models to full-scale (mud) architecture.
+Along the way, they discussed the essence of architecture, explored design based on material understanding, and learned how to transition from small scale clay models to full-scale (mud) architecture.

 Jihyun Ro (MArch '20): “As a material, I think [mud] combines really well the way that contemporary architecture sees itself as kind of mediating between global and local things.
 Like being able to have a globally understood feeling of earth and the human memory that comes from working with the earth, but having it also be a material that you can use in many different countries.
 It produces a certain type of architecture.”